 Does that mean we have no guilt for our past and present actions?
 What about our contribution to those labels?
 After all, maybe we were stubborn, selfish, unresponsive to correction, and earned the shame we received?

 At this point it is critical to understand the difference between guilt and shame.
 I have written a previous post here that goes into great detail about the distinction.
 Yes, you and I are guilty.
 You and I have done things in our past and present that were wrong.
 You and I have sinned.
-And when we sin, we are to confess our sins and we will be forgiven of our sins.
+And when we sin, we have an advocate in Christ Jesus who announces us forgiven (I Jn 2:1).
 Guilt says, “you have done something wrong.”
 This is a true statement.
 Shame is, “you are something wrong.”
 This is not true or correct.
 Do you see the difference?
 Guilt refers to our actions.
 Shame addresses our identity.
 And shame is meant to leave you in a hopeless state, feeling and believing you are worthless.

 When you embraced the gospel message of Jesus Christ, your sins were forgiven and your identity changed.
 Your “you are something wrong” was done away with forever.
 You were set free in Christ from the shame of your past or present never to go back to that identity again.
 By the resurrection power of Christ who lives in you, the shame you were labeled with is no more.
 You have been set free from its power in your life.
 You are free to let it go.